Will Elon Musk bring Trump back to Twitter?

 Musk's sudden transubstantiation from a Twitter critic to a Twitter leader has naturally sparked speculation both within and outside the company as to just how the outspoken tycoon might wield power over its policies - and whether he might cajole it into reversing its ban on former president Donald Trump.

-Twitter wasn’t the only platform to punish the president for his role in instigating the violence, but it was Trump’s digital megaphone of choice.
-The company’s decision on January 8, 2021 to permanently ban him, following the January 6 Capitol insurrection, was a watershed in the history of social media and American politics.
-Twitter’s ban went further than its rivals Facebook and YouTube, whose indefinite suspensions left open the possibility that he could return for a 2024 presidential run.
+Twitter wasn't the only platform to punish the president for his role in instigating the violence, but it was Trump's digital megaphone of choice.
+The company's decision on Jan.
+8, 2021 to permanently ban him, following the Jan.
+6 Capitol insurrection, was a watershed in the history of social media and American politics.
+Twitter's ban went farther than its rivals Facebook and YouTube, whose indefinite suspensions left open the possibility that he could return for a 2024 presidential run.

 Musk has already said that he plans to enact "significant improvements" at Twitter, and has polled his gazillion Twitter followers on whether they think Twitter does enough to uphold principles of free speech.